 Find answers to some of the most common questions from our members

-Some loans have monthly fees to cover costs or additional services available on the loan.
-Monthly fees are generally charged on the last day of each month.
-The value of the monthly fee and the charge date, are outlined in the loan conditions and your contract.
+Some loans have annual fees to cover costs or additional services available on the loan.
+Annual fees are generally charged on the date of disbursement and then annually on this anniversary date.
+The value of the annual fee and the charge date are outlined in the loan conditions and your contract.

 For a more personalised experience please enter your location below...